meta-pytorch/torchcodec/README.md

 1. Install FFmpeg with NVDEC support.
-   TorchCodec with CUDA should work with FFmpeg versions in [4, 7] on all platforms, and FFmpeg version 8 is supported on Mac and Linux.
+   TorchCodec with CUDA should work with FFmpeg versions in [4, 7] on all platforms, and FFmpeg version 8 is supported on Linux.

    If FFmpeg is not already installed, or you need a more recent version, an easy way to install it is to use `conda`: